-Het Bitcoin netwerk en protocol is constant in ontwikkeling.
-Het is een breed genomen een open-source software project waar ontwikkelaars, meestal op vrijwillige basis aan werken.
-Elk jaar wordt er technologisch vooruitgang gemaakt waardoor het beter en veiliger werkt als een betalingsnetwerk en programmeerplatform.
+Het Bitcoin netwerk en protocol is programmeerbaar en constant in ontwikkeling.
+Het is een open-source software project waar ontwikkelaars, meestal op vrijwillige basis aan werken.
+Elk jaar wordt er met bitcoin technologisch vooruitgang gemaakt waardoor het beter en veiliger werkt als een betalingsnetwerk en ook programmeerplatform.
 Het is een van de belangrijkste technologische doorbraken in de geschiedenis van de mensheid.
 Inderdaad, Bitcoin is een technologische doorbraak op het gebied van computerwetenschappen, geld en gedistribueerde blockchain technologie.

 Hieronder kun je een document lezen over de technologische richtingen en implementaties Bitcoin kan krijgen.
 Het document is opgesteld door Rusty Russell van Blockstream.
 We beginnen met een video waar je hem aan het woord ziet over